-Chief Financial Officer & Company Secretary, Age 58
+Chief Financial Officer & Company Secretary, Age 59

 Mr Westdorp was appointed as Chief Financial Officer on 11 November 2019 and Company Secretary on 15 January 2020.
 Mr Westdorp is a Certified Practicing Accountant.
 He was previously Chief Financial Officer and Company Secretary of Centaurus between 2012 and 2015.
-He has over 30 years' experience in the resources sector and has most recently held the roles of Chief Financial Officer and Interim Chief Executive Officer of mineral sands producer, MZI Resources Ltd. Mr Westdorp has held senior roles with Murchison Metals Ltd and Burrup Fertilisers Pty Ltd and has financial, commercial and operations experience across a number of commodities including iron ore, gold, base metals and mineral sands.
+He has over 30 years' experience in the resources sector and has held the roles of Chief Financial Officer and Interim Chief Executive Officer of mineral sands producer, MZI Resources Ltd and senior roles with Murchison Metals Ltd and Burrup Fertilisers Pty Ltd. He has financial, commercial and operations experience across a number of commodities including iron ore, gold, base metals and mineral sands.